urbanhire/hiring/Senior Software Engineer/README.md

 #### API
 * You have to build an end point to accept a query, q, which will return the 10 jobs (return only name, company name, location and "job id") with the most similar name (full-text search).
 If you able to make full text search and filter with Elasticsearch, it will a huge point for you.
+Since we use Elasticsearch as core for our search enginee on our [job search](https://www.urbanhire.com/en/jobs?location=jakarta)
 * The end point should return the jobs in JSON format
 * You will have to also build an api endpoint to then retrive the job detail information for a given job id.
 * There should also be an endpoint to manually insert, remove and update data into the database.
+* Please use correct http method for every API endpoint
 * Its good and nice to have if you also do a TDD to all the API
 * It also will be good if you create a **cache** for get detail api with Redis